vallejp/logisticMapDigits/README.md

 # Patterns on Logistic Map: back to front

 This repo is the official python implementation of the methods in: "[Patterns on Logistic Map: back to front](https://arxiv.org/abs/2212.01459)".
-A brief description of the scientific discoveries described in the article and how to reproduce the results can be found on the website: [here](https://scg.ifsc.usp.br/lmdigits/).
+A brief tutorial can be found on the website: [here](https://scg.ifsc.usp.br/lmdigits/).

 ## Getting Started
 ### Environment Requirements